Knappek/ubuntu-virtualbox-environment/README.md

 5. After the VM has been created, log in with the `vagrant` user and `vagrant` password
 6. Open the terminal
 7. Run: `sudo apt-get install build-essential libssl-dev libffi-dev python-dev vim git python-pip`
-8. Run: `sudo pip install ansible`
+8. Run: `pip install ansible`
 9. Clone this project: `git clone https://github.com/Knappek/ansible.git`
 10. Open `roles/ubuntu.chef-workspace/defaults/main.yml`
+11. Set `vagrant_setup` to `no` if you have created the VM manually (hence if you skipped steps 1-5)
-11. change the username
+12. change the username
-12. Create a sha-512 hashed User Password:
+13. Create a sha-512 hashed User Password and paste it to `user_password`:
   1. open https://www.mkpasswd.net/index.php
   2. enter your password
   3. choose type `crypt-sha512`
   4. click `Hash` and copy and paste the output to `user_password`
-13. check the other variables and adapt them to your wishes
+14. check the other variables and adapt them to your wishes
-14. If you have chosen `yes` for the variable `create_workspace`  do the following steps:
+15. If you have chosen `yes` for the variable `create_workspace`  do the following steps:
     1. delete the encrypted file `roles/ubuntu.chef-workspace/vars/git-credentials.yml as you need to create a new one with your own encryption key
     2. create a file called `.vault_password_file` in the same directory as the `sity.yml`.
 This file should include your personal password which will be used to encrypt and decrypt files
     3. go to directory `roles/ubuntu.chef-workspace/vars` in your shell
     4. run: `ansible-vault create git-credentials.yml`, enter your password which you have placed into `.vault_password_file` and add this content to that file:

     ```yml